 Where: Online.
 A link will be provided after you Register

-What’s included: Action-packed 6-hr Workshop; 200+ Page Workbook; Retake Workshop any time; 6-month access to members-only site.
+What’s included: Action-packed 6-hr Workshop; 300+ Page Workbook; Retake Workshop any time;

 “RJ Jacquez offers an excellent 6-hour m-Learning workshop that provides a terrific overview of mLearning including mobile design principles, platform considerations, learner experience, comparisons between mLearning and eLearning, as well as key strategic and tactical considerations.
 There are many different workshops and seminars on mLearning and eLearning these days.
 However, RJ’s offers unique mLearning expertise, examples, and insights that he readily shares while also encouraging an active and engaging participation with workshop participants.
 His workshop is engaging, fun, and well-paced and I would recommend it to those just getting into mLearning and to those who have already “jumped into” mobile design.”